 This study demonstrates a solution that enables a semi-automated workflow for reliable isolation of DNA and RNA from single FFPE samples.
-The data presented suggests that the yield and integrity of DNA and RNA extracted from FFPE samples are comparable between manual and semi-automated extractions using the FormaPure XL Total kit.
-There are several advantages of using a KingFisher[TM] Duo Prime system to semi-automate the FormaPure XL Total chemistry.
+The data presented suggests that the yield and integrity of DNA and RNA extracted from FFPE samples are comparable between manual and semi-automated extractions using FormaPure XL Total.
+There are several advantages of using KingFisherTM Duo Prime to semi-automate the FormaPure XL Total chemistry.
 First, the semi-automated workflow does not significantly alter the yield and quality of DNA and RNA compared to a manual workflow as shown with the three tissue types.
-Up-front manual processing of sample deparaffinization, tissue digestion, decrosslinking and lysate splitting enables researchers to identify and resolve many of the challenges that typically lead to sample loss or dropouts.
+Up-front manual processing of sample deparaffinization, tissue digestion, decrosslinking and lysate splitting enables researchers to identify and resolve many of the challenges that typically lead to sample loss or drop-outs.

 Second, once these upstream steps are meticulously performed, the latter half of the extractions, which involves the bind, wash and elute steps, can be automated in a fraction of the time that it takes to process manually.
-Semi-automated processing of FFPE samples using the FormaPure XL Total kit and KingFisherTM Duo Prime system provides a viable solution to accelerate biomarker discovery.
+Semi-automated processing of FFPE samples using FormaPure XL Total and KingFisherTM Duo Prime provides a viable solution to accelerate biomarker discovery.
 Table 4 outlines the three main differences between the manual vs semi-automated workflows.